colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-10-59-41-468815-a-tour-of-c-by-bjarne-stroustrup.md

 ---
 layout: post
-title: ""A Tour of C++" by Bjarne Stroustrup"
+title: "A Tour of C++ by Bjarne Stroustrup"
 description: " "
 date: 2023-09-27
 tags: [cplusplus, cplusplus]